azamatgalidenov/fruitsPrediction/README.md

         - ROC-AUC Score: 0.9004

 6. **Results**
-   - Best Models:
+   - Models:
      - **Optimized Decision Tree**: Provided a robust model with the best accuracy and F1 score.
      - **Optimized Logistic Regression**: Showed competitive performance with balanced precision and recall.
+Despite having lower accuracy and F1 score, Logistic Regression had a higher ROC-AUC score.
 The implementation of feature interaction in Logistic Regression improved accuracy from 0.6700 to 0.7750.

 ## Results and Conclusions